 The best start in Syracuse Orange history is toast.

-The Boston College Eagles walked into the Carrier Dome confident and left with an exciting 62-59 victory over previously unbeaten and No. 1 team in country.
+The Boston College Eagles walked into the Carrier Dome confident and left with an exciting 62-59 victory over the previously unbeaten and No. 1 team in the country.

-in their first meeting of the season Syracuse came out on top, pulling out a tough 69-59 victory on the road on January 13th 2014, and it seems like BC made some adjustments, limiting the Orange to a season low 20-62 shooting (32.1%) and a miserable 2-of-12 from outside the arc.
+In their first meeting of the season, Syracuse came out on top, pulling out a tough 69-59 victory on the road on January 13th, 2014.
+It seems like BC made some adjustments, limiting the Orange to a season-low 20-62 shooting (32.1%) and a miserable 2-of-12 from outside the arc.